beto22ufc/voice-bot/data/nlu.md

 ## intent:how_do_I_fix_warnings
-- como eu corriho esses avisos
+- como eu corrijo esses avisos
 - como eu removo esses avisos

 ## intent:this_not_working